 The lower the temperature rating on an underquilt, the heavier it usually is.
 Okay, this depends on insulation type and materials, but as a rough guide, this is the case.
 Some lighter-weight underquilts are only really suited to milder conditions.

 If you’re looking to go lightweight but still want to get out in all weather, then you should look at the lightest insulation available.
 Unfortunately, these are likely to come with a higher price tag than some bulkier alternatives.

 The build of your underquilt will be divided into two categories.
 These are the outer and the insulation.

 The outer of your underquilt is likely to be made from either polyester or nylon.
 Polyester is the cheaper material but doesn’t have as much stretch.
 Nylon is a heavier-duty choice and makes for a more durable underquilt.

 A higher denier of the fabric means a tighter weave.
-When you’re trying to insulate yourself, and wind that whips away the warm air will be detrimental.
+When you’re trying to insulate yourself, a wind that whips away the warm air will be detrimental.
 A tighter weave of fabric helps to lower the impact of this wind.
 Some companies add a windproof layer inside their underquilt for this reason.

 There are two primary forms of insulation used in underquilt.
 Both down and synthetic insulation is commonly used in sleeping bags and insulated jackets.
 Both of these choices have benefits and drawbacks.

 Down hammock underquilts